hema2389/GRADE_REPORT_CARD_GENERATOR/README.md

 # 🏫 Student Grade System with Report Card Export

-A Python program that collects student marks for multiple subjects, assigns grades, and exports the final report card to both `.txt` and `.xlsx` files — with each subject stored in a **separate Excel sheet**!
+A Python program that collects student marks for multiple subjects, assigns grades.

 ---